s-gupta/ece598sg-mps/MP1/README.md

 website](http://saurabhg.web.illinois.edu/teaching/ece598sg/fa2020/index.html).
 3. Submission instructions:
-   1. A single report for all questions in PDF format, to be submitted to gradescope.
+   1. A single report for all questions in PDF format, to be submitted to gradescope (under assignment `MP1`).
 Course code is `MZN3XY`.
 This report should contain all that you want us to look at.
+Please also tag your PDF with locations for each question in the gradescope interface.
    2. You also need to submit code for all questions in the form of a single .zip file.
-Submit a single zip file to Compass2g.
+Please submit this under `MP1-code` on gradescope (*tentative, we are still sorting out how to get code submitted*).
    3. We reserve the right to take off points for not following submission instructions.
 4. Problems A. and B. will involve training neural network models.
 You will